-Senior executives overseeing Phoenix pay system could still get bonuses: Lemay
+Senior executives overseeing pay system no longer on Phoenix file: minister

 The auditor general is currently also reviewing the pay system problems, which at their peak affected about 82,000 government employees who were underpaid, overpaid, or not paid at all – in some cases for months.

-NDP Leader Tom Mulcair called it outrageous that anyone involved with the pay system would receive a bonus, and called on the prime minister to apologize.
+NDP Leader Tom Mulcair called it outrageous that anyone involved with the pay system would receive a bonus and called on the prime minister to apologize.

 “Mr. Trudeau last summer said that he was wearing this personally, that he assumed full responsibility,” Mulcair noted.